A full four-year graduate entry Doctor of Medicine (MD) is delivered by Flinders University through the Northern Territory Medical Program (NTMP).

 Community Based Medical Education (CBME) Program

-The Darwin CBME program derives from the internationally recognised parallel rural community curriculum (PRCC) model and is an innovation in the Northern Territory for 2008.
+The Darwin CBME program derives from the internationally recognised parallel rural community curriculum (PRCC) model and was first offered in Northern Territory in 2008.
 Learning in the general practice setting forms the core of the program, and is complemented by exposure to a range of other community based health care providers such as community paediatrics and community midwifery.
-This new program offers a broad spectrum of learning opportunities including Indigenous Health, multicultural health issues, and the socioeconomic determinants influencing health outcomes in the NT.
+This program offers a broad spectrum of learning opportunities including Indigenous Health, multicultural health issues, and the socioeconomic determinants influencing health outcomes in the NT.
 Students will continue to enjoy the facilities and support structure of the NTMP while based in the community setting.

 NT Remote Clinical School